A tanker believed to hold sanctioned Iran oil starts offloading near Texas despite Tehran’s threats - The Boston Globe

 Claire Jungman, the chief of staff at United Against Nuclear Iran, praised the transfer finally happening.

-On Sunday, Iranian state media released still images from video that showed the USS Bataan with small Guard fast boats trailing it as it traveled through the Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of the world’s oil passes.
-One image appeared to have been taken from a drone above the Bataan.
+On Sunday, Iranian state media released a video dated Thursday that showed the USS Bataan with small Guard fast boats trailing it as it traveled through the Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20 percent of the world’s oil passes.
+One portion appeared to have been taken from a drone above the Bataan, while another claimed that the Guard hailed the Bataan over the radio and threatened to “open fire” on an American helicopter if it entered Iranian airspace.

-Cmdr.
-Rick Chernitzer, a spokesman for the U.S. Navy’s Bahrain-based 5th Fleet, acknowledged to the AP that the Bataan had transited through the strait in recent days.
-He declined to elaborate.
+Commander Rick Chernitzer, a spokesman for the US Navy’s Bahrain-based 5th Fleet, acknowledged to the AP that the Bataan had transited through the strait in recent days.
+A photograph earlier released by the Navy showed F-35 fighter jets providing cover for the Bataan and the USS Carter Hall, a landing ship accompanying it.

+“The US Navy will continue to fly and sail where international law allows,” Chernitzer said.